1915 Auckland Rugby League season: Roope Rooster knockout competition

 Newton, Grafton and North Shore were round 1 victors and North Shore received a bye meaning they should have advanced to the final directly.
 However Grafton and Newton played out a 2–2 draw in their semi-final.
 Rather than play a replay the league decided to have a second semi-final match between Grafton and North Shore, with Newton progressing to the final.
 North Shore beat Grafton and then defeated Newton in the final to win the inaugural Roope Rooster trophy which is still played for today.
+P.W.
+(Dick) Roope was confined to bed after badly injuring his knee in the Grafton win over City in the championship final.